When size matters: subshifts and their related tiling spaces: Introduction

 But what about dynamics?
 Dekking and Keane \cite{DK} showed that, for the substitution $a\rightarrow abab$, $b\rightarrow bbba$, the associated tiling space with $f(a)=2,f(b)=1$ has point spectrum only at multiples of $2\pi $ .
 (That is, the associated discrete dynamical system is weakly mixing.)
 Further, Berend and Radin \cite{BR} showed that a tiling space based on this substitution has trivial point spectrum if $f(a)/f(b)$ is irrational.
 Radin and Sadun \cite{RS} obtained very different results for the Fibonacci substitution $a\rightarrow b$, $b\rightarrow ab$.
 For the Fibonacci substitution, $\calT_{f}$ is topologically conjugate to $\calT_{g}$ whenever $f(a)+\tau f(b)=g(a)+\tau g(b)$, where $\tau =(1+\sqrt{5})/2$ is the golden mean.
 (The conjugacy is not the map $h$, described above, but is homotopic to $h$.
 A generalization of this construction appears below in Section 3.)
 In particular, all Fibonacci tiling spaces have pure point spectrum, regardless of the sizes of the tiles.

 In Section 2 we examine the general ergodic properties of the flows $\calT _{f},$ showing that these flows are never mixing.
 We also provide general criteria for the existence of point spectrum and constraints on the form of that spectrum, in terms of the eigenvalues of the substitution matrix and the ratios of lengths of the tiles.
 The Dekking-Keane and Berend-Radin results are then easily understood.

 In Section 3 we provide criteria for $ \calT_{f}$ and $\calT_{g}$ to be topologically conjugate.
+In particular, if only one eigenvalue has magnitude 1 or greater, we show that there exists a constant $c$ such that $\calT_f$ and $\calT_{cg}$ are topologically conjugate.
+In addition to Pisot substitutions, this result applies to substitutions such as Thue-Morse, whose matrices have zero as an eigenvalue.

+Given a substitution, there are two natural choices of tile length.
+One choice is the standard suspension, where all the tiles have length one.
+The other choice is to pick lengths according to the left Perron-Frobenius eigenvector of the substitution matrix.
+This yields tilings that are self-similar in the sense of Solomyak \cite{S}.

+For Pisot substitutions, there are long-standing conjectures that both the self-similar tiling space and the suspended subshift have pure point spectrum.
+Partial results have been obtained for both cases, using the ``balanced pair'' algorithm \cite{BD2, HS} for the suspended subshift and the ``overlap algorithm'' for the self-similar tiling space \cite{S}.
+Various relations between the two problems have been derived \cite{SV}.
+Our results imply that the two problems are in fact equivalent.

+The techniques of Section 3 draw heavily on the work of Moss\'e \cite{M1, M2}.
+We generalize her computation of the number of times a word can be repeated to allow for fractional repetitions, and show that the set of period lengths yields a conjugacy invariant.
+The proof of Theorem \ref{families} in particular is an extension of ideas in \cite{M1}.
+Moreover, we are implicitly using Moss\'e's bilateral recognizability results whenever we refer to the location of supertiles within a tiling.

-Sadun and Williams \cite{SW} have shown that every finite dimensional tiling space meeting mild conditions (consisting of a finite number of polygonal tiles, appearing in a finite number of orientations, and meeting edge-to-edge) can be deformed into a tiling space that is topologically conjugate to the $d$-fold suspension of a ${} \mathbb{Z}^{d}$ subshift.
+Finally, Sadun and Williams \cite{SW} have shown that every finite dimensional tiling space meeting mild conditions (consisting of a finite number of polygonal tiles, appearing in a finite number of orientations, and meeting edge-to-edge) can be deformed into a tiling space that is topologically conjugate to the $d$-fold suspension of a ${} \mathbb{Z}^{d}$ subshift.
 This deformation changes the shapes and sizes of the tiles, but not the combinatorics of which tiles touch which others.
 The difference between the dynamics of general tiling spaces and of subshifts is therefore not combinatorial in nature, but depends rather on the geometry of the individual tiles.
 This paper is an exploration of this phenomenon in one dimension, where the geometry of a tile is simply its length.
-Moreover, our results have implications for the large class of higher dimensional substitution tiling spaces that can be realized by taking the product of one-dimensional substitution tiling spaces.
+We believe that the results of this paper will provide essential tools for exploring the phenomenon in higher dimensions as well.